Setting Up a THORChain Multisig

 Install the GNU versions of the required utilities using Homebrew:

-Add the GNU versions to your PATH
+Add the GNU versions to your

 .
 Add the following lines to your shell config (~/.zshrc